JustinTArthur/vsfieldkit/docs/usage.rst

     :param str dither_type:
-        If video is processed at a higher bit depth internally before being returned to an original depth of less than 16 bits per plane, this dithering method will be used to avoid banding or other unnatural artifacts caused by rounding.
+        If video is processed at a higher bit depth internally before being returned to an original depth of less than 16 bits per plane, this dithering method will be used to avoid banding and other unnatural artifacts caused by rounding.

     :param Sequence[InterlacedScanPostProcessor] post_processing: